remram44/taguette/CONTRIBUTING.md

 ## Best Practices for Contributing

 * Before you start coding, open an issue so that the community can discuss your change to ensure it is in line with the goals of the project and not being worked on by someone else.
-This allows for discussion and fine-tuning of your feature and results in a more succint and focused addition.
+This allows for discussion and fine-tuning of your feature and results in a more succinct and focused addition.
     * If you are fixing a small glitch or bug, you may make a MR without opening an issue.
     * If you are adding a large feature, create an issue so that we may give you feedback and agree on what makes the most sense for the project before making your change and submitting a MR (this will make sure you don't have to do major changes down the line).